-Let’s talk about something else that is neuroscience-backed – the brain’s two different learning modes.
+Let’s talk about something else that is neuroscience-backed – how the brain learns through chunking.

-For optimum learning, the brain switches between the “focus” and the “diffuse” modes.
+For optimum learning, the brain switches between focusing and processing.
 During the former, your brain picks apart at the information, concentrating on the details and making sense of them.

 During the latter, your brain subconsciously absorbs all this information, integrates it, and this, in turn, makes connections and associations organic and intuitive.

 The implications of this are highly important for learning – you need to take breaks.
 A genius learner knows when to concentrate intensely on whatever they are studying, and when to take a walk, listen to some music, make themselves a sandwich.

 Contrary to what a panicked mind desperate to finish the syllabus tells you, walking away from the books and practice exercises is also an essential part of learning.